Scope of construction codes

 Answer to question 3:

-The CCBFC is responsible for developing and updating the National Model Construction Codes.
+The CCBFC is responsible for developing and updating the Codes Canada publications.
 It oversees the work of technical committees, and several task groups, who propose the content of the model codes based on input from its stakeholder community.
 Committee members are selected from industry, the regulatory community and general interest groups, as well as all relevant sectors and geographical areas of the country, to ensure balanced representation.
 Changes to the Codes proposed by the committees must be approved by the CCBFC before publication by NRC.

-What do the National Model Construction Codes deal with?
-What do they not deal with?
+4. What do Codes Canada publications address?
+What do they not address?
 Why?

 Answer to question 4:

-The National Model Construction Codes set out minimum requirements addressing safety, health, accessibility, building protection, and energy efficiency.
+Codes Canada publications set out minimum requirements addressing safety, health, accessibility, building protection, and energy efficiency.
 Four of the codes (National Building Code, National Plumbing Code, National Farm Building Code, and National Energy Code for Buildings) apply to the design and construction of new buildings and additions.
 Except for the National Energy Code, these also apply to change of use or substantial renovation of existing buildings.
 The National Fire Code applies to buildings and facilities already in use and regulates activities that create fire hazards.

 The Codes do not address whether a building is aesthetically pleasing or durable since these fall outside the scope of their stated objectives (i.e. safety, health, accessibility, building protection, and energy efficiency).
 Characteristics of buildings and facilities that might be considered to have a bearing on code objectives, such as addressing psychological health or protection from vandalism, also fall outside the Codes’ stated objectives.